Page title background

 Types of Treatment Available for Co-Occurring Disorders and Addictions

-The dual diagnosis programs at Gateway Foundation offer patients various treatment options that will best help them down the road to recovery.
+The co-occurring disorder programs at Gateway Foundation offer patients various treatment options that will best help them down the road to recovery.
 The diversity of therapies and treatment options allows Gateway’s staff to tailor treatment plans to each patient and give them the best opportunity to reach sobriety.

 View Infographic